What Is a Bank Statement?

 • Statement period: Start and end date of the statement period are specified.

-Importance of Bank Statements for Budgeting
+Why Bank Statements Matter for Budgeting

-How to Review a Bank Statement
+How to Review a Bank Statement for Errors or Fraud

 To effectively review your bank statement, consider the following expert tips: